Strategies to Limit Contagious Anxiety in Teenage Girls: Insights from a Research Study

 Why this difference?

 “We don’t know yet, but an interesting hypothesis is ‘co-rumination’, says Sandrine Charbonneau.
-Teenage girls tend to talk a lot about their problems with their friends.
+Teenage girls tend to talk a lot regarding their problems with their friends.
 It’s okay to confide in order to feel supported, but always bringing your attention back to negative things is associated with the development of more anxiety symptoms.
 Research shows that teenage boys are less likely to co-ruminate than teenage girls. »

 She also points out that anxiety can be reduced by acting on the threat, as we do for stress.
 “A situation is threatening when you have little control over it, it’s unpredictable, new, and it threatens the ego,” she explains.
-So, to reduce the effect of the novelty of a first day of school, we could make the bus trip before the start of the school year.
+So, to reduce the effect of the novelty of a first day of school, we might make the bus trip before the start of the school year.
 Then, moving, singing, laughing and breathing well are good tips for managing stress. »

 This content was produced by the Special Publications team of the Duty, pertaining to marketing.
 The drafting of Duty did not take part.